zurakin/tic-tac-toe/README.md

  Run main.py

- take turn with your oppenet , use your mouse to draw the x or o symbol on the targeted square
+ Take turn with your oppenent , use your mouse to draw the x or o symbol on the targeted square

  To restart the game press the return key